Please check the errata for any errors or issues reported since publication.

 The Activity Vocabulary normatively defines the core object types and properties for Activity Streams 2.0.

-The object types defined by the vocabulary are segmented into a set of seven core types and an extended set of Activity and Object types common to many social Web applications.
-The core classes include:
+The object types defined by the vocabulary are segmented into a set of eight core types and an extended set of Activity and Object types common to many social Web applications.
+The core types include:

 Every JSON object in an Activity Streams 2.0 document is either an